1. What type of health testing do you do?

 6. What are you requirements to get a Dewbury Puppy?

 Our precious puppies will only go to homes where they will be given the best of care, and where they will receive a lot of love and attention on a daily basis.
-We will not place them in homes where they will be alone most of the day, and we do have quite a few requirements in our contract with regard to health.
+We will not place them in homes where they will be alone most of the day, or where they don't receive daily training, and we do have quite a few requirements in our contract with regard to health.

 If you are looking for a backyard pet, Dewbury Dream Goldens is NOT the breeder for you!